avflesch/Memetix/README.md

 ## 📬 Contact & Community
 - Join our Discord community
-- Follow us on Twitter @MementiaAI
+- Follow us on Twitter @MemetixAI
 - Contribute to our open-source initiatives
 - Participate in our research programs